ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 *The Model*: To determine the association between visual search time and label type, we use a linear mixed-effects model where our outcome variable is visual search time, we have label type as a fixed effect, and we have user id nested in route id as random effects.
 We model the random effects as intercepts, meaning that we assume different baseline visual search times for each user and route, but expect the differences in visual search times between label types to be similar across users/routes.

 *The Assumptions*: Our two assumptions are that the residuals of the fit are normally distributed (normality) and have constant variance across the range of fitted values (heteroscedasticity).
 To check for normality, we first use the Shapiro-Wilk test.
 In this test, the null hypothesis is that the residuals are normally distributed; if we *fail* to reject the null, then we meet our assumption that the residuals are normally distributed.
 This test has a high type 1 error rate (often says that data are *not* normally distributed when they really *are*), but it is good to check the test because it is a quick and easy way to say the data are normal if the test succeeds.
 If we fail the test, we check a histogram of the residuals to see if they are normally distributed.
-For heteroscedasticity, we make a scatterplot with the standardized residuals on the y-axis, and fitted visual search times on the x-axis.
+For heteroscedasticity, we make a scatter plot with the standardized residuals on the y-axis, and fitted visual search times on the x-axis.
 If the variance in the residuals (y-axis) is constant across the fitted values (x-axis), this constitutes "constant variance", and so we would meet the heteroscedasticity assumption.

 Using the Shapiro-Wilk test, we reject the null (p &lt; 0.001), meaning we have not proven that the residuals are normally distributed.
 The histogram on the left of the residuals looks relatively normal, but there are some outliers, and it has a long-ish right tail.
 More importantly, we really do not seem to meet the heteroscedasticity assumption, given how the variance seems much larger for longer labeling times in the qq plot on the right.